-It provides client with a safe space to explore his current reality objectively and gain a higher level of self-awareness which allows him to continually clarifying and deepening his understanding of his own being in relation to the story that he brings into the coaching space.
-Through the artful and masterful transformative coaching process, the client is able to emerge with new insights and learning that empowers him to tap into his strengths and take action to achieve the results that he truly desires.
+It provides the client with a safe space to explore his current reality objectively and gain a higher level of self-awareness which allows him to continually clarifying and deepening his understanding of his being in relation to the story that he brings into the coaching space.
+Through the artful and masterful transformative coaching process, the client can emerge with new insights and learning that empowers him to tap into his strengths and take action to achieve the results that he truly desires.

 While the coach is holding these questions in mind, he is comfortable with this tension without trying to work out an answer intellectually, but waiting for a felt sense of what is necessary for the intended transformative purpose.
-The coach understanding of the client’s situation starts with the larger view of the system of which he is part of and draws on his experience to stimulate the client to think, feel and explore new attitudes in order to identify the dynamic gap and create sustainable change.
-This process of coaching helps client to unearth and tap potential and creativity; co-ordinate career and personal life; increase the ability to cope with and welcome change; improve concentration, confidence, relaxation and decision-making; remove performance fears and anxieties; and eliminate unhealthy stress at work.
+The coach understanding of the client’s situation starts with the broader view of the system of which he is part of and draws on his experience to stimulate the client to think, feel and explore new attitudes to identify the dynamic gap and create sustainable change.
+This process of Coaching helps the client to unearth and tap potential and creativity; co-ordinate career and personal life; increase the ability to cope with and welcome change; improve concentration, confidence, relaxation and decision-making; remove performance fears and anxieties, and eliminate unhealthy stress at work.

 The transformative coaching approach enables sustainable change by creating a shift in the client’s mindset and emotional framing of their reality; rather than changing their choices within the current set of perceived possibilities which only addresses the situation and symptoms of client’s issues.
-The coaching process in this form of coaching moves beyond new awareness and insight, to create a ‘felt shift’ in the space, where the client’s whole way of engaging with his issue has changed, including his verbal and non-verbal language; with a new found energy that evoke commitment to action that creates the change his desires.
+The coaching process in this form of Coaching moves beyond new awareness and insight, to create a ‘felt shift’ in the space, where the client’s whole way of engaging with his issue has changed, including his verbal and non-verbal language.
+This newfound energy evokes commitment to action.

-In conclusion, transformative coaching approach is able to create a more lasting impact than other approaches for clients.
-This is consistent with the systemic perspective in that one part of the system fundamentally changes, the rest of the system will have to adapt to match it.
+In conclusion, transformative coaching approach can create a more lasting impact than other methods for clients.
+This is consistent with the systemic perspective in that one part of the system fundamentally changes; the rest of the system will have to adapt to match it.
 This ultimately will facilitate client gaining a higher level of self-awareness that perpetuates personal effectiveness and development.